 Vet Assistant Salary

+How much do vet assistants make?
 Is a vet assistant salary worth the time and money of earning your certification?
 What about a dog trainer’s salary?
 Or a groomer’s?
 If you love animals and want to pursue a career making a difference in their lives, these are important questions.
-It might seem challenging to find a job that is rewarding and pays well, but you’ll be happy to learn that you can get the best of both worlds. but you’ll be happy to learn that allow you to indulge your passion for animals while earning a good salary.
+It might seem challenging to find a job that is rewarding and pays well, but you’ll be happy to learn that you can get the best of both worlds.
+Being a vet assistant allows you to indulge your passion for animals while earning a good salary.
 By becoming a certified veterinary assistant you can make a positive difference in the lives of animals and their owners.

 Veterinary assistants play a significant role in veterinary hospitals.
 They communicate with pet owners, administer medication, and provide care to animals before and after surgery and during their stay.
 In addition, they assist veterinary technicians and veterinarians with other medical procedures.
 This animal care job is perfect for those looking to make a difference in the lives of animals.

-The national average for a veterinary assistant salary is $25,250 per year or $12.14 per hour.1 This salary differs significantly though, depending on where you’re located.
-For example, in May 2016, the top paying states for veterinary assistants were2:
+According to the Bureau of Labor Statistics, the national average for a veterinary assistant salary is $29,780 per year or $14.32 per hour.1 This salary differs significantly though, depending on where you’re located.
+For example, in May 2022, the top paying states for veterinary assistants were2:

 - Massachusetts: $43,190